This documentation is DEPRECATED and IS NOT MAINTAINED. It will be removed in the future.

 We strongly recommend disabling all anti-malware products in your development environment - including the built-in Windows Defender.
 Below, we describe disabling Windows Defender.
 Disabling third party solutions is left as an exercise for the reader.

-PolySwarm engines should expect to come into contact with malware.
+PolySwarm participants should expect to come into contact with malware.
 Existing anti-malware engines, including the built-in Windows Defender, can easily get in our way, quarantining or deleting files during development.

 You can disable Windows Defender by installing a verified configuration package from chocolatey (make sure to do so in a privileged shell):